zowe/zowe-install-packaging/containers/kubernetes/blog/zowe-k8s.md

   ./bin/utils/convert-for-k8s.sh -x "35.192.15.148"
   ```

-  Please note the IP showing above is the `gateway-sercice` external IP showing in step 9.
+  Please note the IP showing above is the `gateway-service` external IP showing in step 9.

   Follow the instructions showing on the screen and copy all the content of ConfigMaps and Secret and save to your local computer.
 Now apply the configs to your cluster by running: